How to Use GitHub Copilot to Boost Your Coding Efficiency in 2026

 Troubleshooting Common Issues

-- Performance Lag: If Copilot is slow, check your internet connection as it relies on cloud processing.
+- Performance Lag: Ensure your internet connection is stable, as Copilot relies on cloud processing.

 Follow Our Building Journey